BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

 date:   2025-11-11 12:03:37 -0500
 categories: [Probabilistic Neural Network]
 ---
+Summary:

+* I have conducted a preliminary investigation of the `Price-to-Book` value of mutual funds versus various other mutual fund characteristics and macroeconomic variables.
+* A preliminary analysis conducted with `XGBoost` indicates that the `Return on Equity` explains the most variance of the 62 tested `feature` variables.
+* To further elucidate the relationship between `Return on Equity` and `Price-to-Book` I have employed a `probabilsitic neural network` to compute the distribution of `Price-to-Book` given `Return on Equity` which best represents the available historical data.
+* While imperfect, the outcome of this analysis agrees with intuition in that investments with a higher Return on Equity command a higher `Price-to-Book`.
+* The trained model can subsequently be applied to today's data to gain insight into prices relative to book today as compared to history for a fixed `Return on Equity`.
+* This preliminary analysis suggests that `Large Cap Growth` stocks are historically expensive, being less expensive roughly 97.5% of the time.
+Similarly, `Small Cap Value` stocks are close to fairly priced, suggesting favorable possible future investment.

 In the world of A.I. fueled growth, stocks are expensive.
 Various measures such as price-to-earnings ratio, price-to-book ratio, and the Cyclically adjusted price-to-earnings ratio (CAPE) are all approaching Dot-com levels of the late 90's.
 Examples of high price-to-earnings and price-to-book ratios for the total US stock market can be seen in the `Portfolio Composition` tab found on Vanguard and shown below.
 Despite these high valuations, the stock bulls claim that high prices are justified by higher expected growth of high quality companies, and **`this time is is different`**.
 Is it really?
 Are they right?
 Or otherwise are stocks over-priced and are we in for another lost decade (e.g. 2000 - 2010)?